mayurah/aws-sync/README.md

 ## Features

-* updates every 30 minutes
+* updates every 30 minutes (in case you wish to optionally implement CI/CD)
 * covers both plain-text and encrypted part

 ## Support